-All students who wish to be admitted to a teacher education program must understand that teachers in Kentucky are held to a high standard of conduct towards the students, the community and the profession.
-Teachers are role models for students; so engaging in many types of illegal conduct is grounds for revoking or denying a teaching certificate.
+All candidates who wish to be admitted to a teacher education program must understand that teachers in Kentucky are held to a high standard of conduct towards the students, the community and the profession.
+Teachers are role models for students; illegal conduct can be grounds for revoking or denying a teaching certificate.
 Students wishing to be admitted to a teacher education program must declare that they have not been convicted of a felony or misdemeanor (other than traffic violations), and that they have not had any serious problems with any legal system.
 Forms are available from 166 TEB or here: C&F issue instructions TEP

 F. Transcript Verification

 The UK College of Education requires students to submit copies of all undergraduate and graduate coursework.
 Students may use an unofficial transcript (available in myUK) as proof of their UK coursework.
 If a student has taken courses at another institution, a copy or photocopy of the official transcript from that university must be included in the TEP application.
 When possible, if a student’s file contains such a copy, the staff of TEB166 will provide a copy at the student’s request.
 This request must be made at least 48 hours prior to the application deadline.

 G. Admissions Portfolio